grepp-technical-assignment/TaskCreationHelper/README.md

 # Task Creation Helper

-This repository is made by Azad to make task creation process easier in [YBM Business Programmers platform](https://ybm-business.programmers.co.kr/).
+This repository is made by Azad to make task creation process easier in [Business Programmers platform](https://business.programmers.co.kr/).
 I strongly recommend you to use Visual Studio Code for convenience, but you can use other IDEs as well.

 # Features